weboccult/laravel-aws-cloud-watch-logger/README.md

     | Class Maps
     |--------------------------------------------------------------------------
     |
-    | This is the array of Classes that maps to Drivers above.
+    | This is the array of Classes that maps to the Drivers above.
     | You can create your own driver if you like and add the
-    | config in the drivers array and the class to use for
+    | config in the driver's array and the class to use for
     | here with the same name.
 You will have to extend
     | Weboccult\LaravelAwsCloudWatchLogger\Drivers in your driver.
     |